andreasvc/disco-dop/docs/discodop.rst

   -z            Input is one sentence per line, space-separated tokens.
   --ctf=k       Use k-best coarse-to-fine; prune items not in top k derivations --prob        Print probabilities as well as parse trees.
-  --mpp         By default, the output consists of derivations, with the most
+  --mpp=k       By default, the output consists of derivations, with the most
                 probable derivation (MPD) ranked highest.
-With a PTSG such as DOP, it is possible to aim for the most probable parse (MPP) instead, whose probability is the sum of any number of derivations.
+With a PTSG such as DOP, it is possible to aim for the most probable parse (MPP) instead, whose probability is the sum of any number of the k-best derivations.
   --bt=file     backtransform table to recover TSG derivations.
+  --unbinarized  use bitpar to parse with an unbinarized grammar.

 The PLCFRS format is as follows.
 Rules are delimited by newlines.
 Fields are separated by tabs.
 The fields are::